stfc/PSyclone/doc/developer_guide/developers.rst

     print_hierarchy = PrintHierarchy()
     print_hierarchy.visit(psyir_tree)

-In the examples presented up to now, the information from a backend has been printed.
-However, a backend will generally not want to use print statements.
+In the examples presented up to now, the information from a back-end has been printed.
+However, a back-end will generally not want to use print statements.
 Output from a `PSyIRVisitor` is supported by allowing each method call to return a string.
 Reimplementing the previous example using strings would give the following: